-Spatial format conversion functions convert spatial data between representation formats, such as converting geometry objects to the text or binary format.
+Spatial format conversion functions are used to convert spatial data between different representations, such as converting geometry objects to text or binary formats.

-OceanBase Database supports the following spatial format conversion functions: ST_AsGeoJSON, _ST_AsMVT, and ST_AsMVTGeom.
+OceanBase Database currently supports the following spatial format conversion functions: ST_AsGeoJSON, _ST_AsMVT, and ST_AsMVTGeom.

 ST_AsGeoJSON